 Now and again, trekkers go missing in the mountains.
 You would not want to be another statistic, would you?
 DO NOT travel solo in the wilderness.
 Always inform your embassy or family and friends when you need to go alone and give them your travel route.
-Inform them of your whereabouts via phone, text, email messages or social media when you can access the internet or whenever possible.
+Inform them of your whereabouts via phone, text, email, or social media when you can access the internet or whenever possible.

 When you walk through landslide areas, look above for passing animals, which can cause rock falls.

 These precautions can be utilized for trekking safely in Tibet, Bhutan, Ladakh, Sikkim, and Darjeeling in India.

 Do not pet or feed animals.

 No matter how cute dogs, cows, buffaloes, or other animals look, DO NOT pet them.
-One can never tell how the animal feels, and you might get bitten.
+One can never tell how the animal feels; you might get bitten.
 If you are trekking during the summer in Ladakh’s rain shadow areas, Upper Mustang, Upper Dolpo, Humla, or Tibet, be careful when you come across sheep or yak herders’ campsites.
-They have big Tibetan Mastiffs that can be aggressive as they are in a protective mode of their herds and flocks in the high summer pastures.
-Be careful in early autumn when you approach high-altitude villages of these mastiffs as they can still be in a protective mode when they have just arrived from the summer grazing pastures; they can and have given some nasty bites.
+They have big Tibetan Mastiffs that can be aggressive as they protect their herds and flocks in the high summer pastures.
+Be careful in early autumn when you approach high-altitude villages of these mastiffs, as they can still be protective when they have just arrived from the summer grazing pastures; they can give you some nasty bites.